Route of administration: Parenteral

 The term parenteral is from para-1 'beside' + Greek enteron 'intestine' + -al. This name is due to the fact that it encompasses a route of administration that is not intestinal.
 However, in common English the term has mostly been used to describe the four most well-known routes of injection.

 A peripheral IV placed on the hand.

 A medical professional performs an intradermal (ID) injection.

-The term injection encompasses intravenous (IV), intramuscular (IM), subcutaneous (SC) and intradermal (ID) administration.
+The term injection encompasses intravenous (IV), intramuscular (IM), subcutaneous (SC or SQ) and intradermal (ID) administration.

 Parenteral administration generally acts more rapidly than topical or enteral administration, with onset of action often occurring in 15–30 seconds for IV, 10–20 minutes for IM and 15–30 minutes for SC.
 They also have essentially 100% bioavailability and can be used for drugs that are poorly absorbed or ineffective when they are given orally.
 Some medications, such as certain antipsychotics, can be administered as long-acting intramuscular injections.
 Ongoing IV infusions can be used to deliver continuous medication or fluids.

 Disadvantages of injections include potential pain or discomfort for the patient and the requirement of trained staff using aseptic techniques for administration.
 However, in some cases, patients are taught to self-inject, such as SC injection of insulin in patients with insulin-dependent diabetes mellitus.
 As the drug is delivered to the site of action extremely rapidly with IV injection, there is a risk of overdose if the dose has been calculated incorrectly, and there is an increased risk of side effects if the drug is administered too rapidly.